Siege of Pondicherry (1778): Background

-French defenses
+French defences

 Pondicherry was the capital of French India and the largest of France's possessions on the subcontinent.
 The British would capture all of the other possessions without resistance in 1778; only Pondicherry was actively defended.
 The French governor, General Guillaume de Bellecombe, had at his disposal about 700 French troops and 400 sepoys (local Indian troops), and a city whose fortifications were in some disrepair.
 Pondicherry, as was the case with a number of other European colonial outposts in India, changed hands due to military action several times in the colonial period.
 Attempts to significantly improve its defences after the last round of battles in the Seven Years' War were frustrated by political infighting in the French colonial administration.
 In 1778 the outer works of the city were largely incomplete, with significant elements unfinished and parts of the city exposed to direct attack.

 Bellecombe immediately set about improving the defences, working as quickly as possible in anticipation of British movements.
 Key gates were blocked, stockades and gun batteries were constructed along the shore, and anything that might give cover to the British on their advance on the defences was removed or destroyed.
 Bellecombe also received additional troops before the British arrived.
 The garrison from Karikal (which the British occupied on 10 August) add about 100 sepoys to the defence, and some of Pondicherry's inhabitants also took up arms.